Counseling

 North Side High School Alumni Scholarship Foundation Scholarship Awards

 The Alumni Association has been awarding scholarships to North High graduates since 1984.
-The Alumni Association has awarded over $850,000 in scholarships to deserving North graduates since that time.
+The Alumni Association has awarded well over $1,000,000 in scholarships to deserving North graduates since that time.
 Many alumni have contributed to the Alumni Scholarship Fund over the years to assist our young Vikings in pursuing their choices for post-secondary education.

 North High’s Future Center has application packets for the awards.
 Applications are due mid-March.
 View the descriptions of the available awards.